Table of Contents

 How often do I need to reapply for the exemption?

-Due to a 2023 Texas state law, homeowners must now reapply for the homestead exemption at least once every five years to verify their eligibility.
+Under a2023 Texas state law, homeowners must reapply for the homestead exemption at least once every 5 years to verify their eligibility.
 Failure to respond to the verification notice will result in your home being taxed at the full appraised value.
-To help, Ownwell offers homestead exemption monitoring for all customers; one less thing you must keep track of.

 Are there income requirements for the over-65 exemption?